Hayriss/Coursera_Capstone/README.md

 # Coursera_Capstone
   This is the first notebook of Applied Data Science Capstone Course for Peer-graded Assignment: Capstone Project Notebook of Week 1

+# Introduction/Business Problem

+  To reduce the frequency of car collisions at a location, current weather, road, and visibility conditions should be taken into account and an algorithm should be developed to estimate the material and spiritual seriousness of the accident.
+The main purpose of this study is to prevent accidents when conditions are bad, so this model helps protect drivers from the risks they will encounter.
+Another possible target audience for this study is as follows.
+Local police, health institutes, insurance companies, etc. They can use this model well and take action to know when they will be ready to receive bad news about a particular road.
+In many cases, carelessness while driving, using drugs and alcohol, or driving too fast are some of the main causes of accidents that can be prevented by applying stronger regulations.
+Besides the above reasons, weather, visibility, or road conditions are the main uncontrollable factors that can be avoided by revealing hidden patterns in the data and reporting a warning to the local government, police, and road drivers.